osher/mocha-ui-exports-request/README.md

 To make the example short, lets just assume 2 APIs:
  * homepage - an HTML page
  * list-notes - an AJAX call
- * post-note (I don't cover this API to keep the example short)
+ * post-note - an AJAX call

 You want DESCRIPTIVE test results that follow the BDD principal that makes it as readable as specifications.